-In our fantastic new touring production of Dr Jekyll and Mr Hyde for secondary schools, key moments are engagingly dramatized along with commentary, discussion of social background, and analysis of character – in a way that grips the audience, just as a good detective story should.
+In our fantastic new touring production of Dr Jekyll and Mr Hyde for secondary schools, key moments are engagingly dramatized along with commentary, discussion of social background and analysis of character.
+This classic tale grips the audience, just as a good detective story should.

 This production follows Mr Hyde’s reign of terror: his brutal treatment of a young girl, his crazed murder of a Member of Parliament, and the strange feeling of horror he generates in all who meet him.
 It also follows Dr Jekyll’s absolute refusal to change the terms of his will, leaving everything to Mr Hyde in the circumstances of his, Jekyll’s, “disappearance”.
 All of this is regarded by Mr Utterson as a mystery that needs to be solved.

 The Strange Case of Dr Jekyll and Mr Hyde was published in January 1886.
 Planned for Christmas a month earlier, in the tradition of “shilling shockers” – tales of horror and mystery to be read during the Christmas season – its appearance had been delayed.

 No mere spooky tale for all the family, this is a disturbing story for adults – altogether a darker tale than Charles Dickens’ A Christmas Carol, published just over forty years earlier.

 The first ever moving pictures appeared eight years after the book was published.
 And film producers could hardly wait to provide their own take on the story.
 “The change is displayed with a dramatic ability almost beyond comprehension.”
 This is from a film review.
 Since that time, all of the 123 film versions of the story have presented this “change” far too early: in the book the “change” is actually described late, in two letters addressed to Mr Utterson.
 Presenting it any earlier totally destroys the detective-story nature of the piece.
 And it really is a kind of detective story.